Ylkylkylk/VulnSEER/README.md

 Large generated artifacts, model checkpoints, logs, CPG binaries, and validation reports should be kept outside version control.

 ## Requirements

-We recommend Linux with a CUDA-capable GPU for selector training.
-Payload generation and validation can run on CPU, although LLM calls require an API-compatible endpoint.

 - Python 3.10 or 3.11
 - JDK 17